 Principles like (i) and (ii) have implications for grounding that we may wish to avoid.
 In particular, locative principles of these types are incompatible with putative instances of grounding.

 Given a principle like (i), a grounding relation can only obtain between x and y if both x and y are located.
-This rules out abstract objects standing in grounding relations to one another; it rules out the existence of the singleton set {2} being grounded in the existence of the number 2, assuming both are abstract.
+This potentially rules out abstract objects standing in grounding relations to one another; it potentially rules out the existence of the singleton set {2} being grounded in the existence of the number 2, assuming both are abstract.
 It also rules out cases of grounding between located and non-located objects.
-Among other things, it rules out impure set membership (as when we say that the existence of {Socrates} is grounded in the existence of Socrates) and truthmaking (since this involves a grounding relation between the truth of a proposition and some concrete aspect of reality).
+Among other things, it may rule out impure set membership (as when we say that the existence of {Socrates} is grounded in the existence of Socrates) and truthmaking (since this involves a grounding relation between the truth of a proposition and some concrete aspect of reality).
+Whether these cases are in fact ruled out depends on whether abstract objects have locations, and (if so) what the relationship might be between their locations and the locations of physical objects.
+For now, we will just assume that abstract objects are not located (though see below the discussion of colour spaces).

 Principles in the form of (ii) are similar though a little more forgiving.
 When x and y are not located the antecedent condition (which requires grounds or grounded to be located) cannot be satisfied, and so the principle is trivially true.
-As such, these principles allow for x to ground y when both x and y are abstract objects.
+As such, these principles allow for x to ground y when both x and y are abstract objects assuming, again, that abstract objects lack locations.
 However, principles in the form of (ii) still rule out grounding relations between located and non-located objects.
 For if, say, the grounds are located and the grounded is not, then the disjunction in the antecedent condition will be satisfied, while the consequent won’t (given that the grounds and grounded cannot be L-related if one of them lacks a location).
-Thus, a principle like (ii) would rule out located objects from grounding abstract objects and vice versa (assuming that abstract objects lack locations), as we might expect to find in cases of impure set membership and some cases of truthmaking.
+Thus, a principle like (ii) would rule out located objects from grounding abstract objects and vice versa, as we might expect to find in cases of impure set membership and some cases of truthmaking.

 Principle (iii) is more forgiving still.
 It is trivially true for grounding relations between non-located objects.
 Moreover, it is trivially true in the case of grounding relations between located and non-located objects.
 Locative harmony principles like (iii) are thus constraints only on objects that are located.
 For any located objects that stand in a grounding relation, the locations of those objects must also stand in some further relation like overlap or identity.